MLOpsGroup23/MLOps-Project/reports/README.md

 >
 > Answer:

-As described in question 7, we use pytests to unittest our code.
+As described in question 7, we use Pytest to unittest our code.
 These tests have been automated via.
 Github Actions, such that every pull request has to pass these tests before being able to merge them into main.

 Also, as described in question 6, we use pre-commit hooks in order to enforce some formatting using *ruff*.

 Github Actions allows you to run these tests for multiple operating systems and multiple python versions.
-However, we use the *Ubuntu* operating system and python version 3.10.
-For future use, it might be wise to perform the tests on several operating systems and python versions.
+However, we use the *Ubuntu* operating system and Python version 3.10.
+For future use, it might be wise to perform the tests on several operating systems and Python versions.
+However, this is mainly useful if you have an assumption that your code will be running in different environments, which we did not, as we knew we would be serving our code via a Docker container, which we had full control over.

 We also used used Github Actions in order to generate our Docker Images for the server and trainer container.
-When these were made, they are pushed to our Artifact Registry storage.
+When these are made, they are pushed to our GCP Artifact Registry storage (Container Storage seemed to be deprecated during the duration of this project?).
 In this way, we avoid using the Google Cloud Build service.
-For the server, this docker image is afterwards launched in Google Cloud Run, which automatically runs the container and thus launches the newest version of the server.
+For the prediction server, this Docker image is afterwards launched in Google Cloud Run, which automatically runs the container and thus launches the newest version of the prediction server.
 More details on this in question 22.

-In this way, we also have a large selection of docker images to choose from and revert back to, if some functionality should break in the future.
+In this way, we also have a large selection of different versions of our Docker images to choose from and revert back to, if some functionality should break in the future.

 By following [this link](https://github.com/MLOpsGroup23/MLOps-Project/blob/main/.github/workflows/tests.yml) you can view one of our workflow files, which was used to run the different tests.
 Notice that it uses DVC in order to pull the newest data.
 It also automatically installs the needed requirements.
-It also caches the dependencies such that it does not need to spend time downloaded all the python packages for each Github Action.
+It also caches the dependencies such that it does not need to spend time downloading all the python packages for each Github Action.

 ## Running code and tracking experiments